The following is a guest post from my friend and assistant DJ, Candi Becker.

 “Blank Space” also carries some pieces of advice both to an ordinary person and celebrities who recoil from their private lives turning out to be too public, but Swift realizes that given the state of affairs of her life, public opinion will never be an alternative.
 She uses the gossip to her advantage by opening up to the critics and adding some spur and strain to her tunes.
 She understands that there is a long past of soap-opera trickery in pop culture and the tabloids.
 Her sucker punch is obvious when she brings out watchwords such as “I can make the bad boys good for a weekend” or, I’ll write your name” and “I’ve got a blank space, baby.”
 This is satirical, self-condemnatory, and inviting protest.
 When all is said and done, the song is still entertaining especially because it contains a volatile tale and the chorus flows with solid rhymes.
 The song might not seem “Swifty” but I am truly mesmerized with what she has achieved.

 I know it’s a few years old now, but “Midnight City” by M83 is still one of my favorite songs to listen to in the evening and relax after a long day’s work.
 Before I was on the air, I worked in a stuffy office environment.
-I spent countless days looking at spreadsheets, listening to consultant-speak, using my Grasshopper phone system to take calls from clients, and listening to my boss talk during corporate meetings.
+I spent countless days looking at spreadsheets, listening to consultant-speak, using my VOIP phone to take calls from clients even when I’m on the road, and listening to my boss talk during corporate meetings.

 When I came home from work, I just wanted to relax or go out for some fun.
 “Midnight City” by M83 is the kind of song that lifts my spirits after a rough day.
 Shoegazing is a fun genre of music, and “Midnight City” would have to be considered its anthem.